umar-usman/Hyperledger-Voting-Application/README.md

 # Running Nadra API:

-`1- go to the Nadra API folder and then execute the following command: npm install npm run watch`
+`1- go to the Nadra API folder and then execute the following command:`

+`npm install`

+`npm run watch`

-# Runing Voting Application:
+# Running Voting Application:

-`1- First go to server folder in vote-app and execute following command: npm install npm run watch`
+`1- First go to server folder in vote-app and execute following command:`

+`npm install`

+`npm run watch`

-`2- then to go client folder in vote-app and execute following command: npm install npm run start`
+`2- then to go client folder in vote-app and execute following command:`

+`npm install`

+`npm run start`

 # Running ECP(Election Commision Pakistan) / Candidate Portal:

-`1- Go to the Portal-Backend folder and then execute the following command: npm install npm run watch`
+`1- Go to the Portal-Backend folder and then execute the following command:` `npm install`

+`npm run watch`

-`2- Go to the Portal-Frontend folder and then execute the following command: npm install npm run start`
+`2- Go to the Portal-Frontend folder and then execute the following command:`

+`npm install`

+`npm run start`

 Explore and Enjoy! :)